garogers01/Fakebook/README.md

 ## To execute the program:
 1. Have MongoDB installed.
 If you do not, navigate [here](https://docs.mongodb.com/master/administration/install-community/) and follow the instructions.
 2. Make sure to have `$ mongod` running in another terminal.
-3. In the terminal, execute the following command-line bash `$ npm install` in the root directory of the project.
+3. In another window of the terminal, execute the following command-line bash `$ npm install` in the root directory of the project.
 4. Next, execute `$ npm start`
 5. Navigate to `http://localhost:3000` on your browser.